Desmond0313/EBank/README.md

 ##Summary

-This is repository of my homework project.
-This program implements a simple electornic banking interface.
+This is the repository of my homework project.
+This program implements a simple electronic banking interface.
 It can be used to perform the most basic operations of a real-life e-bank (eg. registration, login, transaction, loan, etc.).

 This project is made for the `Programming Technologies` and `Programming Environments` subjects at the University of Debrecen.